swardana/javaee-example/README.markdown

 # JAVAEE EXAMPLE
-Simple Library Application using JavaEE 7 Technology
+Simple Library Application using JavaEE 7 Technology (NOTE: This is an over engineer example)

 ## Tools & Library